-Autism is the most commonlyknown example of neurodiversity.
+Autism is the most commonly-known example of neurodivergence.
 It is characterised by differences in social interaction, communication and behaviour, and sensory sensitivities.

 According to Reframing Autism, an autistic led advocacy group;

 Autistic people develop differently to nonautistic people.
 Autistic individuals think, move, interact, sense and process differently to what people might expect and have qualities that make us like other Autistic people.
 These qualities include differences in the way we;